-Improving customer retention can prevent billions of dollars of lost revenue in the insurance industry.
-Research from CallMiner revealed that avoidable churn costs businesses $136 billion in the U.S. alone.
+Improving customer retention in the insurance industry can prevent billions of dollars lost.
+Research from CallMiner revealed that consumers switching to another insurance provider costs brands $2.59 billion in the U.S. alone.

-Reducing customer churn requires insurance companies to think outside the box.
+Creating a strategy that reduces churn while also raising customer retention rate requires insurance brands to think outside the box.
 Specifically, they can make two major changes to the way they present, offer, and market products and services.

 - Cultivate an online reputation